benzlokzik/telegram-kitogram/README.md

   - `/allow` - Allow a chat for moderation
   - `/disallow` - Remove a chat from moderation
   - `/allowed` - View allowed chats
+  - `/del` - Admin-only.
+Reply to a message to delete it manually

 ## Features